Skip to Content

 The benefits of smart home technology are powerful.
 First, it's convenient.
 You don't have to lift a finger to vacuum the floor.
 You can check to see who's knocking at the door before answering it.
 When you need to add an item to your grocery list, you don't have to stop what you're doing or risk forgetting it.

 A second benefit is the peace of mind that comes when you can keep your home and family more secure, even when you're at work or away on vacation.
-Whether it's viewing live security footage, or making sure the garage door is shut, smart home devices can be helpful and convenient.
+Whether they’re helping you view live security footage or make sure the garage door is shut, smart home devices can be helpful and convenient.

-But you may not be aware of this last benefit: Some smart home device programs can also help you save money on your home insurance.
+But there’s another benefit you might be not be aware of, some smart home device programs can also help you save money on your home insurance.

 Insurance discounts for smart home devices

 Why would an insurance company care about smart home devices?
-It's primarily because they can help prevent property issues like theft, fire and water damage.
+Well, these devices can help prevent property issues like theft, fire and water damage.
 For instance, security devices like cameras and alarm systems can be a major deterrent for would-be burglars.

-They can also reduce the amount of damage that occurs.
+If there is an issue, a smart device can also help reduce the amount of damage that occurs.
 Let's say you have a smart smoke detector that automatically alerts the fire department.
-Firefighters can then respond faster and prevent further damage to your home and possessions.
+If there’s an emergency, firefighters can respond faster and prevent further damage to your home and possessions.

-Without these devices, insurance companies would have to repair and replace damaged or stolen property with a covered claim.
-That's why many providers offer discounts for customers who use certain smart home devices.
+Without these devices, insurance companies would find themselves repairing or replacing covered property more frequently.
+Many providers offer discounts for customers who use certain smart home devices to encourage their use and to help save the company money, too.

-While most discounts are associated with home security devices, every insurer will have different policies and may offer discounts for other types of devices as well.
+While most discounts are for home security devices, every insurer will have different policies and may offer discounts for other types of devices as well.

 Earn discounts and avoid claims with smart home devices.